DataDog/documentation/content/en/getting_started/agent/_index.md

       text: 'Why should I install the Datadog Agent on my cloud instances?'
 ---

-This guide provides an overview of the Agent and how you can use it to pull system level metrics into the Datadog Platform.
+This guide provides a high level overview and introduction of the Agent and how you can use it to pull system level metrics into the Datadog Platform.
 It also provides a walkthrough of an example Agent installation on an Ubuntu environment covering:
 - Agent Installation
 - Verifying the Agent is running
 - Useful Agent Commands